myst6re/makoureactor/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: ''
+assignees: myst6re

 ---

-**PLEASE NOTE:** Before create a new issue, please check if your bug exists with [https://github.com/myst6re/makoureactor/releases/tag/continuous](the last unstable version).
+**PLEASE NOTE:** Before create a new issue, please check if your bug exists with the last unstable version (https://github.com/myst6re/makoureactor/releases/tag/continuous).

 **Describe the bug**
 A clear and concise description of what the bug is.